ursuscamp/ursuscamp.github.io/drafts/credit-ecash-and-check-template-verify.md

 Credit ecash, as laid out by moonsettler, is an ecash in the sense of Cashu: satoshi-denominated blinded tokens issued by a mint.
 In this case, the tokens are non-custodial in nature.
 I suggest reading the paper a few times to grok the concept, but the basics work like this:

 Two parties, myself and an [LSP](https://guide.bolt.fun/guide/lsp), create a 2-of-2 multisig output with collateral provided by myself.
 The LSP issues ecash in the amount equivalent to the collateral.
 I can use the ecash to make Lightning Network payments, just as Cashu tokens.
-Every so often, the tokens expire and I must turn in the tokens to the mint for a fresh set, and if I have spent more than I have receied, I can make a Lightning payment to make up the difference.
+Every so often, the tokens expire and I must turn in the tokens to the mint for a fresh set, and if I have a balance less than the locked capital, I can make a Lightning payment to make up the difference.

 At no point does the LSP have a custodial hold on my Bitcoin.
 The ecash tokens act as credit extended to me by the LSP.
 They cannot rug me and take my Bitcoin because it is locked in a 2-of-2 multisig.
 In the event of a disagreement, we can send the UTXO to arbitration to decide how much Bitcoin belongs to which party.
+The arbitration transaction is signed by both parties before the transaction is even broadcast, which means that neither side can hold the other out of arbitration.

 ## Q&A